 Today is February 12 and the Navigate the Chaos question to consider is “how often do you outwork thousands in front of nobody?”
-Navigating the chaos and practicing the art of living well is going to involve you grinding out the work all by yourself.
+Navigating the chaos is going to involve you grinding out the work all by yourself.
 Professional basketball player Damian Lillard believes this is true and wrote “If you want to look good in front of thousands, you have to outwork thousands in front of nobody.”
 After being selected by the Portland Trailblazers with the sixth overall pick in the 2012 NBA draft, Lillard was unanimously voted Rookie of the Year and became one of four players in Trail Blazers franchise history to become a four-time All-Star.

 According to research conducted by University of Nebraska psychologist Richard Dienstbier individuals have the capacity to become mentally and physically stronger with practice.
 He developed his “toughness model” first published in 1989 in the journal Psychological Review.
 Gathering evidence from a wide range of human and animal studies, he demonstrated that exposure to intermittent stressors, such as cold temperatures and aerobic exercise, made individuals physiologically “tougher.”
 They became less overwhelmed by subsequent difficulties, and by their own fight-or-flight arousal.